teaching-FEEC/dgm-2026.1/projects/EMGAN/README.md

 Only the original model [2] was run with dataset [4] and results similar to what the original authors reported were obtained.

 ## Conclusion

-> The Conclusion section should recover the main information already presented in the report and point to future work.
-> In the intermediate project submission (**D2**), it may contain information about which steps or how the project will be conducted until its completion.

 The mapping and structural analysis of the STE-GAN model [2] has been presented, alongside multiple datasets.
 Although a wide range of datasets was successfully cataloged during this phase, their inherent technical complexity and heterogeneity prevented immediate integration for training.